-The outcomes for both 2022 and 2021 reflect the Company's compensation philosophy of delivering a meaningful proportion of total compensation to NEOs using variable pay, such that in years where the Company experiences very challenging market conditions and prolonged poor economic fundamentals, as was the case in 2021, variable pay declines significantly along with overall pay.
-The Company's compensation program is structured to achieve significantly increased variable pay during years of stronger financial, safety and relative share price performance, and vice versa.
+The outcomes for both 2023 and 2022 reflect the Company's compensation philosophy of delivering a meaningful proportion of total compensation to NEOs using variable pay, such that in years where the Company experiences very challenging market conditions and poor economic fundamentals, variable pay declines significantly along with overall pay.
+The Company's compensation program is structured to achieve significantly increased variable pay during years of strong financial, safety and relative share price performance, and vice versa.

 The relative weighting of the elements of variable pay varies by level within the Company, where the most senior individuals, including the NEOs, have the highest proportion of compensation atrisk.
 Variable pay for operational management is also weighted between corporate and divisional performance.
-These factors are intended to ensure alignment between an individual's ability to influence business unit and corporate results, and the degree to which his or her compensation is affected by those results.

-2022 Performance of the NEO's
+2023 Performance of the NEO's